Key Stage 1 Assessment

 Children are not allowed to use any tools such as calculators or number lines.

-The assessments are due to be administered in May 2019.
-Unlike KS2 SATs, KS1 SATs don't have to be administered according to a nationally-set timetable in a specific week.
-Schools are free to manage the timetable and will aim to administer the tests in the classroom in a low-stress, low-key way; some children won't even be aware they've taken them!
+The assessments are due to be administered in May 2020.
+Unlike KS2 assessments, KS1 assessments don't have to be administered according to a nationally-set timetable in a specific week.
+Schools are free to manage the timetable and will aim to administer the assessments in the classroom in a low-stress, low-key way; some children won't even be aware they've taken them!

 How will the tests be marked?

-Although the tests are set externally, they are marked by teachers within the school.
+Although the assessments are set externally, they are marked by teachers within the school.

 Instead of the old national curriculum levels, children are given a scaled score.
 Their raw score – the actual number of marks they get – is translated into a scaled score, where a score of 100 means the child is working at the expected standard.
 A score below 100 indicates that the child needs more support, whereas a score of above 100 suggests the child is working at a higher level than expected for their age.
 The maximum score possible is 115, and the minimum is 85.